charles-bucher/s3-cloudfront-secure-static-site/README.md

 ## Questions or Feedback?

-Open an issue or reach out via GitHub discussions — I’m eager to collaborate and improve this project!
+Feel free to open an issue or contact me via GitHub discussions.
+I’m eager to improve this project and collaborate.

---
+---